How to Configure APM Sampling¶

 curl http://localhost:54322/stop

-Step 5: View Results in Guance Workspace¶
+5. View the Effect in the Guance Workspace¶

 Warning

-HTTP service, which forms one trace.
-Assuming there are 100 traces, 5 of them will be randomly reported.
+In this example, SERVICE_A provides an HTTP service and calls the SERVICE_B HTTP service, meaning a call from Service A to Service B constitutes one trace.
+Assuming there are 100 such traces, 5 of them are randomly reported.

 Further Reading¶